 The test provides useful information about academic skills in Math, English, and Reading.
 Academic advisors and admissions counselors use the test results, along with transcripts, goals, and interests, to determine college course selection and placement.

-Student performance on the ACCUPLACER will be evaluated in conjunction with the other assessments of the student’s academic readiness for university instruction.
+Student performance on the ACCUPLACER is evaluated in conjunction with the other assessments of the student’s academic readiness for university instruction.

 Students may take the test at any of the eight state-supported four-year universities in the state of Mississippi.

 The test may be taken multiple times during the spring, but only if at least 30 days have passed since the previous attempt, regardless of the test site.

 All students who plan to enroll at Delta State should have test scores faxed to the Admission’s Office (662-846-4018).
 If a student takes the ACCUPLACER at Delta State and needs the scores sent to another school, the student must provide the email address of the admissions counselor at the time of the test.

 Delta State does not charge a fee for administering the test.